burnsr77/burnsr77.github.io/cv/index.md

 <a name="rsrch"> </a>

-## Research Institutes
+## Select Research Institutes

+2025	3rd U.S.-Africa Frontiers of Science, Engineering, and Medicine Symposium.
+"Session V: Smart and Connected Cities”.
+National Academies of Sciences, Engineering, and Medicine; and the Republic of Rwanda.
+Kigali, Rwanda.

+2024	Institute for Critical Social Inquiry Summer Seminar.
+“Politics in the Age of Sensory Reproducibility” section with Susan Buck-Morss.
+The New School of Social Research, New York City.

 2022 Knowledge and Digital Technology; 19th symposium of the Klaus Tschira Symposia on Knowledge and Space.
 Heidelberg University, Heidelberg, Germany.

 2018	Technology, Law, and Society Summer Institute.
 University of California - Irvine.
-Competitive application.

 2018	Globalization and Digitization - (New) Geoinformation Relationships in the World.
 Forum for the Study of the Global Condition: Jena, Germany.
 Personal invitation as participant and keynote speaker in 4-day workshop.

-2017	Ethical Issues of Digital Humanitarianism.
-Invited as participant for one-day workshop.
-Montreal, QC.

 2016-2017	Ethics of Location-Based Technologies in Crisis Workshop.
 American Association for the Advancement of Science.
 Washington, DC.
-Invited as participant.

 2016	Participant, Summer Institute in Economic Geography.
 Lexington, KY, University of Kentucky.

 2015	Fellow, [Data Science for Social Good Fellowship](http://escience.washington.edu/what-we-do/data-science-for-social-good). eScience Institute, University of Washington.

-2014	Participant, "Revisiting Critical GIS".
-Friday Harbor Laboratories, Friday Harbor, WA.

 2013	Oxford Internet Institute Summer Doctoral Programme. i-School, University of Toronto, Canada